 Stress: why you should embrace it, instead of avoiding it

-In our earlier post we talked about why every startup founder is concerned with stress relieve.
-You want to give yourself a break every now and then, ensuring that your [brain will be in optimal condition](blog over drive) to make the best decisions on how to run your startup company.
-And it’s really necessary, because there’s plenty of stuff to be stressed about.
+In our earlier post, we discussed why every startup founder is concerned with stress relief.
+You want to give yourself a break now and then, ensuring that your brain will be in optimal condition to make the best decisions on running your startup.
+It’s vital because there’s plenty of stuff to be stressed about.

-But the truth is: that is only half the story.
-Even better: without stress you would not be able to perform at all!
+But the truth is, that is only half the story.
+Yes, stress can harm your business and health, but did you know that stress can also be a great tool to optimize your performance?
+Even better: without stress, you would not be able to perform at all!

 Butterflies are normal

-Imagine yourself being so nervous before each pitch with investors or meeting with your team that you throw up, every time again.
-Also imagine that once you’ve done that (and brushed your teeth) you go into the meeting room and give a hell of a pitch or speech or whatever it is you’re supposed to deliver.
+Imagine yourself being so nervous before each pitch with investors or meeting with your team that you repeatedly throw up.
+Also, imagine that once you’ve done that (and brushed your teeth), you go into the meeting room and give a hell of a pitch or speech or whatever it is you’re supposed to deliver.
 You do awesome.

-Then imagine waking up one morning and you’re not nervous anymore.
-No throwing up before the big meeting, you’re feeling quite relaxed.
-So you go in and… you stutter, falter, can’t remember what you were supposed to say… you fail.
+Then, imagine waking up one morning and not being nervous anymore.
+No throwing up before the big meeting; you’re feeling quite relaxed.
+So you go in and, instead of acing it, you stutter, falter, and can’t even remember what you were supposed to say… You suck big time.

-It’s not new a scene from HBO series Silicon Valley, but happened in real life to basketball player Bill Russell.
-Normally throwing up before every game, one night he didn’t.
-And played the worst game in his career.
+It’s not some scene from the HBO series Silicon Valley, but that happened to basketball player Bill Russell in real life.
+Usually throwing up before every game, one night he didn’t.
+He played the worst game in his career that night.

-Psychology professor John Eliot describes it in his bestseller ‘Overachievement‘ as an example of how the human nervous system literally makes you nervous so that you can perform.
-As he puts it: you cannot win gold medals when you’re relaxed.
-You need to be a little jumpy if you want to get over the hurdles of competition.
+Psychology professor John Eliot describes it in his bestseller ‘Overachievement’ as an example of how the human nervous system literally makes you nervous so that you can perform.
+As he puts it, you cannot win gold medals when relaxed.
+You need to be a little jumpy to get over the hurdles of competition.

 Stress is not all bad